Human Resources Administrative Practice Manual

 The employee must be paid for up to eighteen (18) days of compensation in any one (1) federal fiscal year.
 If the employee’s active military duty transcends portions of two (2) different federal fiscal years, the employee will be paid eighteen (18) days military leave for each fiscal year in which the military leave occurred.
 After an employee has exhausted his/her paid military leave, an institution may pay the employee for his/her accumulated annual leave.

-Once an employee has been paid for his/her maximum number of paid military leave days, he/she may elect to use his/her accrued annual leave.
+Once an employee has been paid for his/her maximum number of paid military leave days and is not receiving a military differential pay, he/she may elect to use his/her accrued annual leave.
 Employees who elect not to use accrued leave or who exhaust accrued leave shall be deemed to have a leave of absence without pay.